martensi1/flygplanering.se/README.md

   [NOTAM Search (FAA)](https://notams.aim.faa.gov/notamSearch)
   *The Federal Aviation Administration (FAA) provides a web interface for accessing digital airport NOTAMs.
 This system also includes an simple REST API that can be used to retrieve NOTAMs with a simple HTTP POST request; no authentication or API key is needed.*

-## Limitations

-Future plans for this project is to add a feature where each client can configure which airports should be included in their summary

 ## License

 This repository is licensed with the [MIT](LICENSE) license